eclipse-openj9/openj9/README.md

 footprint, performance, and reliability that is well suited for cloud deployments.

 The original source contribution to OpenJ9 came from the IBM "J9" JVM which has been used in production by thousands of Java applications for the last two decades.
-In September 2017, IBM completed open sourcing the J9 JVM as "Eclipse OpenJ9" at the Eclipse Foundation.
+In September 2017, IBM completed open-sourcing the J9 JVM as "Eclipse OpenJ9" at the Eclipse Foundation.
 Significant parts of J9 are also open source at the [Eclipse OMR project](https://github.com/eclipse/omr).
 OpenJ9 has a permissive license (Apache License 2.0 or Eclipse Public License 2.0 with a secondary compatibility license for the OpenJDK project's GPLv2 license) that is designed to allow OpenJDK to be built with the OpenJ9 JVM.
 Please see our [LICENSE file](https://github.com/eclipse/openj9/blob/master/LICENSE) for more details.

 Eclipse OpenJ9 is a source code project that can be built alongside Java class libraries.
-Cross platform nightly and release binaries and docker containers for OpenJDK with OpenJ9, targeting several JDK levels (JDK8, JDK11, and the latest versions) are built by the [AdoptOpenJDK organization](https://github.com/adoptopenjdk) and can be downloaded from the [AdoptOpenJDK download site](https://adoptopenjdk.net/?variant=openjdk11&jvmVariant=openj9) or on [DockerHub](https://hub.docker.com/search/?isAutomated=0&isOfficial=0&page=1&pullCount=0&q=openj9&starCount=0).
+Cross-platform nightly and release binaries and Docker containers for OpenJDK with OpenJ9, targeting several JDK levels (JDK8, JDK11, and the latest versions) are built by the [AdoptOpenJDK organization](https://github.com/adoptopenjdk) and can be downloaded from the [AdoptOpenJDK download site](https://adoptopenjdk.net/?variant=openjdk11&jvmVariant=openj9) or on [DockerHub](https://hub.docker.com/search/?isAutomated=0&isOfficial=0&page=1&pullCount=0&q=openj9&starCount=0).